-If the card contains some files, the Windows AutoPlay window may appear (this depends on the contents of the card) and ask you if you wish to use a program to access the contents of the card.
+If the card contains some files, the Windows Auto Play window may appear (this depends on the contents of the card) and ask you if you wish to use a program to access the contents of the card.
+Select an option here if it is appropriate, otherwise select Cancel.
+If the card contains no files, or unknown files, a window will open showing the contents of the card.